-Applicable Output from the UNDP Strategic Plan 2018-2021: Outcome 2.
-Accelerate structural transformations for sustainable development/2.2.2 Constitution-making, electoral and parliamentary processes and institutions strengthened to promote inclusion, transparency and accountability
+Applicable Output(s) from the UNDP Strategic Plan: UNDP Strategic Plan 2018-2021: Outcome 2.
+Accelerate structural transformations for sustainable development/2.2.2 Constitutionmaking, electoral and parliamentary processes and institutions strengthened to promote inclusion, transparency and accountability

-Project title and Atlas Project Number: Study and Research on Election Media Coverage for the 2020 Parliamentary Elections in Georgia/ project 00120749
+Project title and Atlas Project Number: Study and Research on Election Media Coverage for the 2021 Local Self-Government Elections in Georgia/ project 00135456

-Result Intervention logic Indicators Baseline (June 2020) Targets (Dec 2020) Sources and means of verification Assumptions Overall objective: Impact 1/ Transparent, balanced and credible media environment during the 2020 Parliamentary elections in Georgia.
-1/ Degree of balanced elections media coverage Media offers unbalanced coverage of electoral processes: 1/ More balanced coverage of elections as compared to previous elections (2018 Presidential elections).
+Result Intervention logic Indicators Baseline (June 2020) Targets (May 2021) Sources and means of verification Assumptions Overall objective: Impact 1/ Transparent, balanced and credible media environment promoted during and after the 2021 local elections in Georgia.
+1/ Degree of objective elections media coverage Media offers a pluralistic but biased coverage of electoral processes: More balanced and impartial coverage of elections as compared to previous elections (2020 Parliamentary elections).
 1/ Reports by domestic and int'l EOMs and int'l human rights advocacy groups.
-The project keeps local media outlets more accountable to public and the principles of balanced and impartial reporting.
+The project keeps Georgian media outlets more accountable to public and the principles of balanced and impartial reporting.
 As previous media monitoring (MM) experience showed, most of media outlets are particularly alert during the MM cycles.
-Thus, it is expected that the action will succeed to promote professional and unbiased coverage of Georgia's general elections by local media in 2020.
-Partner CSOs possess and nurture necessary qualifications to implement impartial and professional monitoring of pre-election media activities, identify challenges, provide recommendations on mitigation measures
+Thus, it is expected that the action will succeed to promote professional and unbiased coverage of Georgia's local elections by regional and national media in 2021.
+Partner CSOs possess and nurture necessary qualifications to implement impartial and professional monitoring of pre-election media activities, identify challenges, provide recommendations on mitigation measures.